ietf-tapswg/draft-ietf-taps-transport-security/draft-ietf-taps-transport-security.md

 ## Optional Features

-- Mutual authentication: Transport security protocols must allow each endpoint to authenticate the other if required by the application.
+- Cryptographic algorithm negotiation: Transport security protocols should permit applications to configure supported or enabled cryptographic algorithms.
   - Transport dependency: None.
+  - Application dependency: Application awareness of supported or desired algorithms.

+- Application authentication delegation: Some protocols may completely defer endpoint authentication to applications, e.g., to reduce online protocol complexity.
+  - Transport dependency: None.
+  - Application dependency: Application opt-in and policy for endpoint authentication

+- Mutual authentication: Transport security protocols should allow each endpoint to authenticate the other if required by the application.
+  - Transport dependency: None.
   - Application dependency: Mutual authentication required for application support.

+- DoS mitigation: Transport security protocols may need to support volumetric DoS prevention via, e.g., cookies or initiator-side puzzles.
+  - Transport dependency: None.
+  - Application dependency: None.

 - Connection mobility: Sessions should not be bound to a network connection (or 5-tuple).
 This allows cryptographic key material and other state information to be reused in the event of a connection change.
 Examples of this include